 The statement of deficiency may include unresolved deficiencies identified at the end of a periodic commission inspection, describing the unresolved deficiencies in detail with a reference to all applicable laws.

 Plan of correction.
-A pharmacy must submit a plan of correction to the commission, or its designee, addressing each identified unresolved deficiency within ten (10) business days of receipt of a statement of deficiency.
+A credential holder must submit a plan of correction to the commission, or its designee, addressing each identified unresolved deficiency within ten (10) business days of receipt of a statement of deficiency.

 The commission, or its designee, must notify the pharmacy within 10 business days, whether or not a submitted plan of correction adequately addresses the unresolved deficiencies identified in the statement of deficiency.